ajdiaz/timeline/man/tl-timeline.1.md

 : If true (by default) show tags in the timeline.

+*timeline.ignore-locale*=*false*

+: If true (false by default) timeline will ignore the locale set when printing events in the standard output.
+Enabling it will improve the performance of timeline, but translations will be missed.

 *timeline.react-on-all*=*true*

 : If true (by default) timeline will react (usually run a notification) when